mrjoelkemp/khan-infection/Readme.md

 The runtime complexity of this implementation is the following, where N is the number of Users in the graph:

 * O(N) time
   - In the case when the entire graph connected to the host fits within the treshold
 * O(N) space
- - Due to the recursive solution's stack footprint, the maintained list of infected users, and the intermediate sublists
-   - The list isn't necessary (it can be replaced with a count of infected users), but the list avoided the complexity of bubbling the incremented count of infected users up the recursion.
-Since all steps of the recursion modified the same `infected` list, the top-most stack of the recursion could return the list's length for an accurate total of infected users.
-Avoiding the list wouldn't change the space complexity due to the recursive solution's pointer memory footprint.
+  - The additional memory of the User queue during the breadth-first traversal
+  - The cache of visited User ids used to prevent cycles

+---

+#### Optional Features:

+###### Visualizing the infection

+* Run `npm start` to start an http server
+* Visit http://localhost:8080/demo/ and observe the rendered example graph in `demo/index.js`

+If you want to modify the library layer at all:

+* Run `npm run build` or `npm run build:watch` to use webpack to rebuild the distributable version of the library at `dist/khan-infection.js`
+* You should then be able to refresh the demo page (if you have the server running)

+Note: this uses [vis.js](http://visjs.org/index.html#) to render the graph.